Higher-order Liouvillian exceptional points in the dissipative dynamics of quadratic fermions: Conclusion

 \section{Conclusion}

-We show that higher-order EPs can emerge in the Liouvillian eigenspectrum of dissipative fermions.
+We show that higher-order EPs can emerge in the Liouvillian eigenspectrum of dissipative fermions under partial post selection.
 Focusing on quadratic fermionic systems, we analytically solve the eigenspectrum, and show that the highest order of the Liouvillian EPs can approach the system size.
 We then demonstrate, both analytically and numerically, that the degeneracy at the EP can be lifted by introducing perturbations in the form of many-body quantum jump processes.
 Depending on the form of the perturbation, different fractional scalings of a higher-order EP can be observed, both in the Liouvillian spectrum and the system dynamics.
+We also emphasize that our main findings are based on hybrid-Liouvillians and cannot be reformulated directly for systems without post selection.
+Therein, steady states do not exhibit EPs, and the conditions for the shape matrix to be non-diagonalizable are more complicated.

 Our work exemplifies the important role of EPs in many-body quantum open systems, and offers a physical context for the study of non-Hermitian physics in the many-body regime.